 Get kids’ creative juices flowing with a tickle trunk full of costumes, hats, and more.
 Hit a local thrift store or party store for the craziest, sparkliest, kookiest hats, shoes, sunglasses, clip-on earrings, feather boas, and other dress-up clothes you can find.
 Let kids borrow grown-up purses, hats, shoes, ties.

-Loot-bag ideas: hair accessories, costume masks, crowns, sunglasses, capes, magic wands, feather boas
+Loot-bag ideas: hair accessories, fun face masks, crowns, sunglasses, capes, magic wands, feather boas

 Winter is the perfect time to cozy up indoors and try out and nail polish colours, make your own body scrubs, and sip smoothies while your feet soak!